Have you read it ? If yes , then lets go and I will show you where all events took place.

 Couple of words about the book .

 Its a fiction book .
 A Gentleman in Moscow is a 2016 novel by Amor Towles.
 It is his second novel, following the release of the New York Times bestselling novel Rules of Civility (2011).

 The novel concerns Count Alexander Ilyich Rostov, a man ordered by a Bolshevik tribunal to spend the rest of his life in a luxury hotel in the heart of Moscow.

-During our both city tour and walking tour we ll show you the building of that hotel .
-Now it is one of the most prestigious 5 Star hotel right in the heart of Moscow built in Art Noiveau Style.
-The façade was decorated by mosaic panels of famous artist Vrubel .
+During our city tour and walking tour I will show you the building of that hotel .
+Now it is one of the most prestigious 5 ***** Hotel right in the heart of Moscow built in Art Nouveau Style.
+The facade was decorated by mosaic panels of famous artist Vrubel .